mwangdakota/pages-uswds-jekyll/pages/fastlane/registrations.md

   All organization information MUST BE IDENTICAL in SAM and in your DUNS Number/Dun & Bradstreet (D&B) record.

   Make sure the organization address registered in SAM matches the address listed in your DUNS Number/D&B record.
 Entering one address for your DUNS Number/D&B record and a different address for your SAM registration can result in significant SAM registration activation delays.

+  *Please Note: Effective February 28, 2022, NSF will transition from DUNS numbers to the new System for Award Management (SAM) Unique Entity Identifier (UEI) in its systems.
+See the [NSF Advisory Page](https://www.research.gov/research-web/content/UEIPreRelease0124) for more details.
+However, a DUNS number is still required to register in SAM.gov and to receive a SAM.gov-issued UEI until April 4, 2022.*

 * [System for Award Management (SAM)](https://www.sam.gov/SAM/)